DJBarnes/django-adminlte2-pdq/README.md

     ADMINLTE2_HOME_ROUTE = 'django_adminlte_2:home'
     ```

-    If you want the admin index page to list the various apps of the django project
+    If you want the admin index page to put the various apps in a list format rather than AdminLTE2 Info Boxes.
     ```python
     ADMINLTE2_ADMIN_INDEX_USE_APP_LIST = (True/False)
     ```